-Domain I: Planning

-What will students know and be able to do?
+Domain 1: Planning What will students know and be able to do?
 How will students learn it?
 How do we know students learned it?
 What happens if students do not learn it or already know it?

-Ineffective Progressing Effective (Meets the Standards) Highly Effective Exemplary

-(Meets the Standards)

-Little or no Inconsistent Consistent Consistent Consistent demonstration of

-demonstration of demonstration of demonstration of demonstration of indicators to the highest degree.

-indicators indicators some indicators all or most of the This classification is reserved for

-indicators educators who have consistently

-far exceeded the indicator

-expectations and are seen as a

-model for the district.
+Ineffective Progressing Effective (Meets the Standards) Highly Effective Exemplary Little or no demonstration of indicators Inconsistent demonstration of indicators Consistent demonstration of some indicators Consistent demonstration of all or most of the indicators Consistent demonstration of indicators to the highest degree.
+This classification is reserved for educators who have consistently far exceeded the indicator expectations and are seen as a model for the district.

 I. Teacher plans with individual learning results in mind.
 A. Teacher utilizes the standards and indicators defined by the Millard Educational Program in planning essential learning outcomes and objectives in each area of study.

-Teacher Evidence: Student Evidence: • Teacher writes daily and weekly lesson plans and • Students articulate learning objectives, expected objectives that address required Millard Educational outcomes, assessments and the relevance of the Program curricular outcomes, state and national content. standards. - Students are actively engaged as a result of involvement

-- Teacher shares lesson plans with building administrators, supervisors, and appropriate colleagues. - Teacher informs students of the lesson plan using developmentally appropriate language. - Teacher uses the lesson plan to foster opportunities for collaboration, both within and across disciplines. - Teacher reflects on the extent to which outcomes are being met. - Teacher collaborates with colleagues to ensure appropriate pacing of the curriculum.
+Teacher Evidence: Student Evidence: Teacher writes daily and weekly lesson plans and Students articulate learning objectives, expected objectives that address required Millard Educational outcomes, assessments and the relevance of the Program curricular outcomes, state and national content. standards.
+Students are actively engaged as a result of involvement Teacher shares lesson plans with building administrators, in planning. supervisors, and appropriate colleagues.
+Teacher informs students of the lesson plan using developmentally appropriate language.
+Teacher uses the lesson plan to foster opportunities for collaboration, both within and across disciplines.
+Teacher reflects on the extent to which outcomes are being met.
+Teacher collaborates with colleagues to ensure appropriate pacing of the curriculum.